-PAR’s General Counsel Hank Lerner outlined how the business restrictions lifting and recent mask order affect real estate professionals last week and the coronavirus resource page has been updated.
+In a previous JustListed article, PAR’s General Counsel Hank Lerner outlined how the business restrictions lifting and recent mask order affect real estate professionals last week and the coronavirus resource page has been updated.

 I believe the challenges we’ve faced over the past 16 months have shown what a true entrepreneurial spirit Realtors® have.
 We responded to changes that were thrust upon us in a short period of time and really demonstrated our professionalism and dedication to our clients.
 We found new technology and ways of assisting our clients.
 And as usual, we’ve worked to complete transactions for our clients, and have done so over the past year with many safety considerations in place.

 I recently spoke with PAR’s 2020 President Bill Festa about the past year.
 He noted, “Everyone I came in contact with did a responsible job following the restrictions, wearing masks, cleaning after showings and limiting the number of people in homes.
 I’m impressed with how well the real estate profession adapted.”

 One of the greatest challenges PAR faced was keeping members updated as quickly as possible as state and federal guidelines changed – sometimes daily.
 PAR’s leadership and staff worked diligently to provide you with a review of what those guidelines meant to you and how you do business.
 PAR posted countless articles and sent nearly 30 emails to directly address COVID-related changes.
 Our coronavirus webpage received nearly 150,000 unique pageviews making it the number one page on this website for the last 16 months.